iamask/r2-consumer-migration/README.md

 Note: While creating this, cross region replication feature is not yet available for Cloudflare R2

-This worker trigger [Super Slurper link ](https://developers.cloudflare.com/r2/data-migration/super-slurper/) to trigger bucket replication from source to destination.
+This worker trigger [Super Slurper  ](https://developers.cloudflare.com/r2/data-migration/super-slurper/) to trigger bucket replication from source to destination.

 **Prerequisites** :